Grace Brooker: Personal life

 Brooker attended Christchurch Girls' High School and then graduated with a Bachelor of Sport Coaching in Physical Education from the University of Canterbury.

 Rugby career

 2019

 Brooker made her test debut for New Zealand against Australia on 17 August at Auckland.
 She scored two tries for the NZ Development XV at the Oceania Rugby Women's Championship in Fiji.

 2021

 In 2021, she was named in the Black Ferns touring squad to England and France.
 Brooker earned her first start in the second test match against England.
 She sustained a knee injury in the 24th minute and was replaced by Patricia Maliepo.
 She was ruled out of the tour after undergoing knee surgery.

 Brooker signed with Matatū for the inaugural season of Super Rugby Aupiki for 2022.
 However, her ongoing knee injury forced her to miss the competitions debut.

-2022
+2022–23

 Despite missing out on selection for the Black Ferns for their World Cup defence on home soil, Brooker assisted the Black Ferns with video analysis during the tournament.

+Brooker was named in the Black Ferns side to compete in the Pacific Four Series and O’Reilly Cup.
+On 23 September 2023, she captained the Black Ferns XV's team against a Manusina XV's side at Navigation Homes Stadium in Pukekohe.
+She scored a try in her sides 38–12 victory.

+2025

+Brooker played in Matatū's 31–25 victory over Chiefs Manawa in Super Rugby Aupiki on the 1st of March.